 Post contains affiliate links.
-Whilst these don’t make any of the items in the post more expensive, it does mean I make a small commission if you purchase them.
+Whilst these don’t make any of the items in the product more expensive, it does mean I make a small commission if you purchase them.

 For as long as I can remember, I always HATED going to hot countries because I couldn’t handle the heat.
 Although I would never avoid going somewhere like Bali or the Canary Islands, it always filled me with dread when I knew I had to survive in anything over 20 degrees.